Tips For System Resource Management

 How do I reserve lines for outbound calls?

 To reserve lines for outbound calls, keep a counter of the current number of inbound calls in your application.
 When calls terminate, decrement the counter.
-When the new call event is fired signalling a new inbound call, check the counter.
+When the new call event is fired signaling a new inbound call, check the counter.
 If the counter exceeds the number of inbound calls you wish to maintain, immediately disconnect the call.
 Or for a better user experience, you can play a busy signal for 5 to 10 seconds and then disconnect the call.